MrWolfZ/Conqueror/recipes/cqs/basics/testing-middlewares/README.md

 }
 ```

-Since the data annotation validation middleware is very simple, we can also keep testing for it simple.
-For testing the middleware as part of executing a handler we need to create a command and its handler.
+Since the data annotation validation middleware is very simple, we can also keep the test code for it simple.
+To test the middleware as part of executing a handler, we need to create a command and its handler.
 To isolate tests from each other we recommend that you create them as `private` nested classes in the test class:

 ```cs
 private sealed record TestCommand(int Parameter)